JRVisuals/ld46-keepalive/README.md

 - Additional animation frames for all the things
 - [x] Ground block variety
   - [x] Fix up tiling
-- Background parallax layer variety
+- [ ] Background parallax layer variety
+  - [x] updated backgrounds with perfect tiling
+  - [x] first biome backgrounds
+  - [ ] second biome backgrounds
+  - [ ] third biome backgrounds
 - Finish a run (sorry the princes is in another castle), get bonus/buff, next level (?)
 - Custom bitmap fonts (big one for time and coins, small one for menus)
 - Finish the first iteration of the shop